suss-vli/suss-vli.github.io/README.md

 # Using submodules for guides

-Regarding the guides, the first version is found at `0/`
+The first version of the guide is found at `0/`

 We are using `git submodules` to clone its source code into this github pages.
 Thus, the source code `suss-vli/student-guide`, instructor-guide is at `suss-vli/instructor-guide` and `suss-vli/admin-guide`

 # To get the latest update from submodules

-simply run `git pull` to pull the content into `suss-vli.github.io`
+Go to the respective directory, run `git pull` to pull the content. e.g. `cd 0/instructor; git pull`

 # TODO